AmpliFlow/ampliflow-examples/README.md

 ## Usage

 The repository includes example scripts demonstrating how to use different AmpliFlow APIs.
+Each property in the exec endpoints is accompanied by a detailed description in the Swagger documentation to assist with implementation.

 ### Custom List API Example